 The Wonder Valley region has been "homesteaded" - settled via a local enabling ordinance - since 1938.
 Since that time many hundreds of dwellings, mostly shacks and cabins, have been erected across hundreds of sq. km of open desert.
 The earliest Wonder Valley homes - rustic weekend cabins for jaded Los Angeles leisure-seekers - could be purchased from a catalogue of customisable prefabricated units and erected in three days.
 The majority of recent homes are more complex and use a distinctly suburban design aesthetic.

 A majority of these homes are now abandoned, a consequence of 80 years of fluctuating economic fortunes, an ageing regional population and the deterrent value of a harsh climate, creating a desert landscape dotted with hundreds of unmaintained structures.
-This failed experiment in settlement is an opportunity for photography to assist us in reconsidering this landscape as a distinctly hybridised entity comprised of two co-existent parts.
+This ongoing experiment in settlement is an opportunity to reconsider this landscape as a distinctly hybridised entity comprised of two co-existent parts.
 The first is a pervasive yet retrograde built environment, the second a desert whose vigorous landscape processes are immanent throughout the first, causing its progressive retreat.
 This hybrid state is nowhere more evident than from a vantage point within an abandoned structure, where windows that once framed a proprietorial view of the surrounding desert now permit its transformative ingress.